united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/core/kafka-to-postgresql.md

 You shouldn't need to configure kafka-to-postgresql manually, as it's configured automatically when the cluster is deployed.
-However, if you need to change the configuration, you can do it by editing the `kafkatopostgresql` section in the `values.yaml` file.
+However, if you need to change the configuration, you can do it by editing the `kafkatopostgresql` section of the Helm chart values file.

 ### {{% heading "envvars" %}}